dipsy18/BDA-602-PROJECT/README.md

 ## Tools and Technologies
 - **Python**: For data manipulation and model building.
 - **Jupyter Notebook**: For interactive data exploration and visualizations.
-- **Scikit-Learn, TensorFlow**: For implementing and training machine learning models.
+- **Scikit-Learn**: For implementing and training machine learning models.

 ## Team Members
 - Sharad Parmar